 We carried out a healthcare data integration project with Approved Admissions, a premier provider of insurance verification services.
 They pulled data sources from hundreds of institutions around the US, and it resulted in errors and duplicates.
 We have created a data interoperability solution with a translator for most data protocols and automatic notifications about errors.
 As a result, they are able to manage 1 million transactions a day through our data integration solution with almost no errors.

 Data integration is much easier with the FHIR API and opens more room for personal electronic records, efficient EHR/EMR utilization through mobile devices, and research for better machine learning and treatment understanding.
 The API truly facilitated interoperability, unlike the previous and slightly obsolete HL7 V2.

-If you want to make that leap towards interoperability, do not hesitate to reach out to Langate.
-We can help you build a solution you need and integrate the EMR/EHR system through the modern FHIR API solution.
+If you want to make that leap toward interoperability, do not hesitate to reach out to Langate.
+We have the HL7 integration expertise to help you build and develop HL7 EMR integration using the modern FHIR API solution.